Skip to Content

 Your Passport is The Most Important Item You’ll Pack

-Even if you are from Britain and are taking a British isles cruise you will need a passport.
+Even if you are from Britain and are taking a British Isles cruise, you will need a passport.

 Bring Your Cruise Ticket to Make Everything Easier

-Prior to your cruise, you will either:
+Before your cruise, you will either:

 • Be emailed a cruise ticket (most common).

-In theory, the cruise line could find your booking from your passport but it’s much easier if you print the ticket yourself.
+In theory, the cruise line could find your booking from your passport, but it’s much easier if you print the ticket yourself.

 Don’t Forget Your Travel Insurance Confirmation

-You will need travel insurance for a British isles cruise even if you are British.
-If you did become unwell or injure yourself treatment onboard is still incredibly expensive and getting you back to land to seek further treatment can cost a lot.
+If you did become unwell or injure yourself, treatment onboard is still incredibly expensive, and getting you back to land to seek further treatment can cost a lot.

-If you are from outside of Britain this is even more important.
+If you are from outside of Britain, this is even more important.

 british isles cruise